kozodoi/fairness/README.md

 ## Package overview

-The fairness R package provides tools to easily calculate algorithmic fairness metrics for given predicted probabilities or predicted classes between different sensitive groups.
-It also provides opportunities to visualize and compare other prediction metrics between the subgroups.
+The fairness R package provides tools to easily calculate algorithmic fairness metrics across different sensitive groups based on model predictions in a binary classification task.
+It also provides opportunities to visualize and compare other prediction metrics between the groups.

 The package contains functions to compute the most commonly used metrics of algorithmic fairness such as: